huggingface/transformers/docs/source/en/custom_tools.md

 ## Customizing the prompt

-As explained in [Transformers Agents](transformers_agents) agents can run in [`~Agent.run`] and [`~Agent.chat`] mode.
-Both the `run` and `chat` modes underlie the same logic.
-The language model powering the agent is conditioned on a long prompt and completes the prompt by generating the next tokens until the stop token is reached.
+As explained in [Transformers Agents], the language model powering the agent is conditioned on a long prompt and completes the prompt by generating the next tokens until the stop token is reached.
-The only difference between the two modes is that during the `chat` mode the prompt is extended with previous user inputs and model generations.
-This allows the agent to have access to past interactions, seemingly giving the agent some kind of memory.

 ### Structure of the prompt